-Hackers Attack Hundreds Of High-Profile German Politicians And Journalists
+Hackers Attack Hundreds Of High-Profile German Politicians, Post Private Data Online

 - It took Twitter way too long to take them down.
 Google was faster in taking down the blog that was used. https://t.co/U8ghfFbA3b /1

-The main account belonged to someone who described themselves as being involved in both security research and satire, the news outlet said.
+The main account belonged to someone who described themselves as being involved in both security research and satire, Deutsche Welle said.
 The account had previously published private data belonging to celebrities; the two Twitter accounts and a related blog page are now suspended.

 The stolen information was freely available online for days, even weeks, before it gained wide notice.
-In addition to politicians, artists and journalists' information was targeted.
-The attack also included hijacking the Twitter account of German YouTube star Simon Unge — and it was that act that caused interest in the breaches to spike.
+Several artists and journalists also were targeted — hackers hijacked the Twitter account of German YouTube star Simon Unge, and it was that act that caused interest in the breaches to spike.

 YouTube producer Tomasz Niemiec, who says he knows the person who took over Unge's account, told news outlet T-online.de that the attacks are the work of a sole hacker — and that the man's goal is to gain attention for himself.
 In that widely cited interview, Niemiec said he knew the hacker strictly through online communications, and that the man has spent years collecting data and hacking YouTube accounts.
-Niemiec said he communicated with the hacker on Thursday, to urge him to release Unge's account.
+Niemiec said he communicated with the hacker on Thursday and urged him to release Unge's account.
 He did not speculate about the political aspect of publishing the stolen information.

 Der Hacker hat in der Vergangenheit schon regelmäßig YouTuber-Daten erbeutet, sagt @dieserTomasz, der ihn seit Jahren aus dem Netz kennt und heute Nacht mit ihm in Kontakt war. https://t.co/svUt2Z7ncp— Lars Wienand (@LarsWienand) January 4, 2019

-Along with Merkel and her Christian Democratic Union party, the hacker's targets included German President Frank-Walter Steinmeier and the Social Democratic Party of Germany, along with the Free Democratic Party and the Greens.
+Along with Merkel and her Christian Democratic Union party, the hacking targets included German President Frank-Walter Steinmeier and the Social Democratic Party of Germany, along with the Free Democratic Party and the Green Party.

 "The enormous range of stolen data and documents is striking," German public broadcaster ARD reports, "which makes it unlikely that they were captured at one point."